FarisAlmutairi305/DirectoryStructures305/README.md

 It's important to recognize that while these directory structures offer a starting point, they may not fit every individual or organizational need.
 Customization may be necessary to tailor the structures to your specific requirements, as there is no one-size-fits-all solution.
 If you need assistance with customizing these directory structures for your needs, feel free to contact me.

-## Overview
+# Workflows Overview

-The repository includes multiple examples to illustrate different workflow and model representation strategies:
+The repository includes multiple examples to illustrate different workflow representation strategies:

 1. **Simple Linear Workflow**: A straightforward linear workflow from start to finish.
 2. **Conditional Workflow**: A workflow with conditional branching, guiding the process based on specific conditions.